Causal Inference with the Napkin Graph: Additional details on simulations

 \subsection{Details for Simulation 5}

-The DGP under continuous $Z$ is provided in display \eqref{appeq:sim5_dgp}, where $U_1$ and $U_2$ denote two collections of unmeasured confounders, between $W,\, X$ and $W,\, Y$ respectively.

-Here, we use numeric superscripts to denote element selection.
+The DGP under continuous $Z$ is provided in display \eqref{appeq:sim5_dgp}, where $U_1$ and $U_2$ denote two collections of unmeasured confounders, between $W,\, X$ and $W,\, Y$ respectively. { } Here, we use numeric superscripts to denote element selection.
 For example, $V^1_Z$ refers to the first element of the vector $V_Z$, while $V^{3-12}_Z$ denotes the subvector consisting of the 3rd through 12th elements of $V_Z$, inclusive.
 We use superscript $T$ to indicate the transpose operator, so that all the coefficient vectors, $V_M$, $V_Z$, $V_X$, and $V_Y$, are column vectors.

 Calculating the true ATE via correct nuisance model specification is challenging under this DGP, as the closed-form expressions for the nuisance functionals are complex.
 Therefore, instead of relying on the identification functional defined by true nuisance functionals, we approximate the true ATE by intervening on $X$, setting it to 1 and 0, respectively, and computing the sample means of the resulting $Y$ values to estimate $\E(Y^1)$ and $\E(Y^0)$.
 The difference between these two estimates defines the ATE.